Ph.D., Linguistics, McGill University, 2012

 I am an Associate Professor of linguistics and second language acquisition in the Department of Central Eurasian Studies in the School of Global and International Studies at Indiana University Bloomington.

-I am also an Adjunct Associate Professor of IU's Department of Second Language Studies.
+I am also an Adjunct Associate Professor of Second Language Studies and an Adjunct Associate Professor of Linguistics.
 And I serve as an Associate Editor for the high-impact language acquisition journal Linguistic Approaches to Bilingualism.

 I have a linguistics lab on campus, the Central Eurasian Linguistics and Language Acquisition Lab.